 MARGARET WHEATLEY, Ed.D.

 Now in my 70s, I can look back and appreciate what a rich and blessed life I’ve lived.
 I’ve been able to give my curiosity free rein and to be with extraordinary teachers.
 I’ve been able to explore a wide range of disciplines and lived in several different cultures.
 I’ve learned from an incredible diversity of people, from indigenous peoples to the Dalai Lama, from small town ministers to senior government ministers, from leading scientists to National Park rangers, from engaged activists to solitary monastics.
 This access to so many sources of experience and wisdom, held in the container of friendship, continues to deepen my resolve to bring whatever I’m learning into my books and teachings.
-For me, privilege is a responsibility, rather than a source of guilt.
+For me, privilege is a responsibility rather than a source of guilt.
 Having experienced so much, I want to find the best means to communicate with all of you as we aspire to do meaningful work and be of service in this ever-darkening world.

 I had an excellent liberal arts education at the University of Rochester and University College London.
 In the mid-sixties, I spent two years in the Peace Corps in Korea, learning to thrive in a culture totally foreign to me, teaching junior and senior high school English.
 I received a Master of Arts degree from New York University in Media Ecology with Neil Postman.
 My doctorate is from Harvard’s program in Administration, Planning, and Social Policy, with a focus on organizational behavior and change.